-Why Singers Die Early: Changes in Breathing and Body O2
+Why Singers Often Die Young and Early: Breathing and Body O2

 Thousands of singers die much earlier than the average life expectancy.
 Here are just a

 few famous names with their life span:

 Whitney Houston, 48